drawcall/AgileJS/README.md

 ![Agile banner](https://github.com/a-jie/Agile/blob/master/image/banner.png?raw=true)

 ## Using javascript generated pure CSS3
-Agile is a simple, fast and easy to use engine which uses javascript generated pure CSS3.
+AgileJS is a simple, fast and easy to use engine which uses javascript generated pure CSS3.
 Check out examples at [http://a-jie.github.io/Agile/](http://a-jie.github.io/Agile/)

 ## Features
-- Agile uses javascript to generate pure CSS3, without canvas, webGL or SVG.
+- AgileJS uses javascript to generate pure CSS3, without canvas, webGL or SVG.
 - Performant on mobile devices, being truly cross platform.
-- Agile’s API has high similar characteristic with actionscript 3.0, you can learn it in 10 minutes.
+- AgileJS’s API has high similar characteristic with actionscript 3.0, you can learn it in 10 minutes.

 ## Usage
 #### Download the [minified library](https://github.com/a-jie/Agile/blob/master/build/agile.min.js) and include it in your html document.